Why We Wrote This Guide

 In the music business, a recording artist is a person that performs songs in a studio-like setting for the purpose of recording songs and releasing them to the public.
 A recording artist can be a singular individual, a band, or even a massive symphony.
 A recording artist can also be a songwriter.
 However, recording artists often perform and record songs that they did not write themselves.

 History of Recording Artists

-The concept of the recording artist developed alongside early recording technologies, which are described in more detail in our guide: "What is a Sound Recording?.”
+The concept of a recording artist are described in more detail within our gudie, "What is a Sound Recording?”, along with a mass of information explaining early recording technologies.
 The earliest recording mechanisms made it difficult to record full bands.

 By the 1940s, technology had advanced enough to allow electrical recording, stereophonic sound recording, and multi-tracking.
 As technology advanced, more recording artists were signed to labels and more variety could be heard in recordings.
 For the majority of the record industry’s lifetime, record labels were the only way for artists to get their music recorded, manufactured and sold.
 Nowadays, however, virtually anyone can begin a career as an amateur recording artist.